How Can I Sell My Business?

 What is due diligence?

-When your business attracts a potential buyer they will hire a solicitor and an accountant in order to carry out due diligence on the business.
+When your business attracts a potential buyer, they will hire a solicitor and an accountant to carry out due diligence checks on the business.

-Due diligence checks tells the buyer that your business is in a sound or sustainable position.
-The information should help them to make an informed decision about whether they should proceed with an offer.
+Due diligence checks tell the buyer that your business is in a sound or sustainable position.
+The information should help them make an informed decision about whether they should proceed with an offer.
 Due diligence checks usually consist of:

 - Profit and loss accounts